Narenda

 patients with chloroquine allergy.
 Artemisinin is a naturally

-occurring substance, obtained by purification from sweet wormwood,
+occurring substance, obtained by purification from sweet

-lactones with a peroxide bridge, and are characterized by very low
+sesquiterpene lactones with a peroxide bridge, and are

-toxicity and poor water solubility.
-Artemisinin is known as a
+characterized by very low toxicity and poor water solubility.

-cyclophosphamide, the latter being one of the major
+is less active than cyclophosphamide, the latter being one of

-chemotherapeutic agents for carcinomas.
-Artemisinin stimulates
+the major chemotherapeutic agents for carcinomas.
+Artemisinin

-cell-mediated immunity, and yet decreases abnormally elevated
+stimulates cell-mediated immunity, and yet decreases abnormally

-Known analogs of artemisinin which have higher solubility in water
+Known analogs of artemisinin which have higher solubility in

-are dihydroartemisinin, artemether, artesunate, arteether,
+water are dihydroartemisinin, artemether, artesunate, arteether,

 propylcarbonate dihydroartemisinin and artelinic acid.

-Dihydroartemisinin has an antimalarial potency which is 60% higher
+Dihydroartemisinin has an antimalarial potency which is 60%

-than that of artemisinin.
+higher than that of artemisinin.
 Artemether and artesunate have

 antimalarial potencies which are 6 times and 5.2 times,